minishrink/trash/proof.md

 Using the [most sophisticated lexical analysis](http://jackromo.com/2019/Improving-the-GP2-Compiler.pdf) devised, we apply transformation **T**
-(the highest known grade achieved for [any PhD thesis](http://etheses.whiterose.ac.uk/12586/)) to yield
+(the highest known grade achieved for [any PhD thesis](http://etheses.whiterose.ac.uk/12586/)) to yield: `CUNT`.

-`CUNT`.
-Employ a little quantum decryption:
+Employing a little quantum decryption:
 `CUNT mod 69 === JACK`.
 Then the entity known as JACK has been defined.
 </details>